 Video collaboration is proven to increase ROI all while providing companies with the face-to-face synergies necessary to compete in their industry.
 In this blog, we will zero in on a face-to-face meeting culture and how a reliable video conferencing solution helps companies avoid confusion and achieve clarity.

-In our previous blog, we addressed the ability to create effective in-house communication and excellent client relations through video collaboration.
+In a previous article, we addressed the ability to create effective in-house communication and excellent client relations through video collaboration.
 Video conferencing is proven to increase ROI all while providing companies with the face-to-face synergies necessary to compete in their industry.
 In this blog, we will zero in on a face-to-face meeting culture and how a reliable video conferencing solution helps companies avoid confusion and achieve clarity.

 See the Face, Understand the Words